Cutaiar/obsidian-song-links/README.md

 # Obsidian Spotify Links

-> ❤️ Thank you to the ~70 users who have downloaded this plugin.
+> [!check] Thank you to the ~200 users who have downloaded this plugin ❤️

-> ❗️ We are waiting on a [Quota Extension](https://github.com/Cutaiar/obsidian-spotify-links/issues/5) from Spotify to make it publicly available.
-Until then I can manually authorize your account.
-Please reach out to me at [`dmcutaiar@gmail.com`](mailto:dmcutaiar@gmail.com).
+> [!warning] We are waiting on a [Quota Extension](https://github.com/Cutaiar/obsidian-spotify-links/issues/5) from Spotify to make the plugin publicly available.
+Until then, early adopters are appreciated – I can manually authorize your account.
+Reach out to me at [`dmcutaiar@gmail.com`](mailto:dmcutaiar@gmail.com).

 For those that get inspired to write by music, a small plugin connecting Spotify to [Obsidian.md](https://obsidian.md/).